99TheDark/Sulfur/syntax/basic.md

         }

         to string {
-            // my.self and super.self return an actual object that can be passed through type casting and functions return "$(my.school) student, $(string{super.self}), grade $(my.grade)"
+            // my.self and super.self return an actual object that can be passed through type convertion and functions return "$(my.school) student, $(string{super.self}), grade $(my.grade)"
         }